walmartlabs/concord-website/docs/plugins/slack.md

 <a name="archivePriv"/>
 ## Archive a group

-The `slackChannel` task can be used to archive a group with the `archiveGroup` action.
+This `slackChannel` task can be used to archive an existing group with the `archiveGroup` action.

 ```yaml
 flows: